Yizhuangzhou/F1RT/README.md

 The MAG directory contains nine MAGs.

-For original data including all high-quality reads and original assemblies by SOAPdenovo, please refer to http://dx.doi.org/10.5524/100049.
+For original data including all high-quality reads and assemblies by SOAPdenovo, please refer to http://dx.doi.org/10.5524/100049.

 # Reconstruction process